coreinfrastructure/best-practices-badge/criteria.md

 *Basic project website content*

-- The project website MUST succinctly describe what the software does (what problem does it solve?), in language that potential users can understand (e.g., it uses a minimum of jargon). [description]
+- The project website MUST succinctly describe what the software does (what problem does it solve?), in language that potential users can understand (e.g., it uses a minimum of jargon). [description-sufficient]
 - The project website MUST provide information on how to:
   - obtain,
   - provide feedback (as bug reports or enhancements),